tiarno/tralics_driver/README.md

 *Note*: Tralics is a LaTeX to XML Translator from http://www-sop.inria.fr/marelle/tralics/ This is only a driver.

+See the github page for this driver at http://tiarno.github.io/tralics_driver/

 Requirements
 -------------

   * Python 2.6 or greater
   * Pexpect package
   * Tralics installation
+  * lxml (you could get by with the standard ElementTree but lxml makes things easier)

 What does it do?
 ----------------